bonitasoft/bonita-ui-designer/frontend/README.md

 ```
 This starts a server on port 3000 which allows serving the development page (index.html)

+You can also run `npm start frontend` target configuration in your IntelliJ

 ## Format code

 During build, a gulp task based on Eslint is used to check the code is formatted properly.